Zbahsoun/Election_Analysis/README.md

 ## Election Audit Summary

 The script created to audit this election's data is simple yet very efficient, we can also apply it to other elections data sets and just by changing the path of the file to load, we can calculate and display the same type of results.
-This script can also be used to manage a larger number of data, more diverse type of data, just by adding variables, loops and if statements.
-For example
+This script can also be used to manage a larger number of data, get the lowest candidate votes count or lowest county votes count, it can also read more diverse type of data.
+For example, demographic information such as age, sex.